nairuby/nairuby.org/index.md

 ---

-The **Nairobi Ruby Brigade**, also known as **nairuby** and **nai.rb**, is a user group for Ruby programmers in [Nairobi, Kenya][1].
+The **Nairobi Ruby Brigade**, also known as **nairuby** and **nai.rb**, is a user group for Ruby programmers in [Nairobi, Kenya][nairobi-kenya-map].
 The group welcomes all programmers interested in the language and its implementations, tools, libraries and frameworks, such as [Ruby on Rails][ror].
 The group has been meeting since August 2011 for presentations, demos and discussions applicable to all skill levels, from newbies and experts.

 We're not merely a user group, but an open source culture incubator.
 Whenever we can, we come together to share knowledge, projects, code and enthusiasm for Ruby